guidance-guarantee-programme/pension_guidance/content/leave_pot_untouched.en.md

 - How much is the pot likely to grow each year?
 - How is the money invested and can I change this if I want?
 - How much can I still pay in?
-- Does my pot have any special features that could mean I get a better deal, eg a guaranteed annuity rate?
+- Does my pot have any special features that could mean I get a better deal, e.g. a guaranteed annuity rate?
 - Do you have up-to-date details of the person I want to leave my pot to (my ‘beneficiary’)?

 </div>